U.S. Visas

 Fees: Fees may apply.

-Special Seal(s) / Color / Format: There are no special seals, colors, or formats.
+Special Seal(s) / Color / Format: There are no special seal(s) / colors / formats.

-Muslims: Registration of divorce shall be registered in the State Islamic Religious Departments after having received the Court Order / Judgment.
-Visit www.malaysia.gov for more detailed information.
+• Muslims: Divorce Registration must be made at the State Islamic Religious Departments, after you receive the Court Order / Judgment.
+For detailed information, visit www.malaysia.gov.my.

-Comments: Applicants are advised to make photocopies of the decree nisi absolute (divorced certificate) for future personal use.
-Non-Muslims Malaysian who registered their marriage under the laws of a foreign country and re-registered with the Malaysian Government (NRD or Malaysian Representative Office) then was divorced in foreign country, an order from a Malaysian High Court is required to endorse the divorced before it can be registered at National Register Department.
+Comments: Applicants should make photocopies of the decree nisi absolute (Divorced Certificate) for future personal use.
+Non-Muslim Malaysians who (1) registered their marriage under the laws of a foreign country and (2) re-registered with the Malaysian Government (NRD or Malaysian Representative Office) then (3) were divorced in a foreign country, must get an order from a Malaysian High Court to endorse the divorce before it can be registered at the National Register Department.

 Available